tosilfv/scoring-app-frontend/README.md

 Install dependencies by running the command npm install.
 <br />
-Start the program by running the command npm run dev in the terminal.
+Start the program by running the command npm start in the terminal.

 ## Project details